bison--/gameDevTycoonFixer/README.md

 https://github.com/bison--/gameDevTycoonFixer/archive/master.zip
 and extract it.

 Just load the file, open a terminal and launch with:

     python gameDevTycoonFixer.py

 alternatively make it executeable
 (right klick->settings... / open Terminal: chmod +x gameDevTycoonFixer.py)
 double click it or type:

     ./gameDevTycoonFixer.py

-just BEFORE you launch the game.
+If the game binary **gamedevtycoon** is in the same folder, it will launch the game istelf.
-It wil fix the "problem" by itself ;)
+If NOT, start the game after the script, it will fix the "problem" by itself ;)